ARM-software/abi-aa/sysvabi64/sysvabi64.rst

 in the per-process global offset table section ``.got.plt``.
 The dynamic linker determines the destinations' absolute addresses and modifies the global offset table entry accordingly.
-The dynamic linker can thus redirect the entries without compromising the position independence and shareability of the program's text.
+The dynamic linker can thus redirect the entries without compromising the position-independence and shareability of the program's text.
 Executable files and shared objects have their own separate procedure linkage tables.
 The same procedure linkage table format is used for both executables and shared objects.

 Following the steps below, the dynamic linker and the program cooperate to resolve symbolic references to functions through the procedure linkage table and the global offset table.

- * When first creating the memory image of the program, the dynamic linker sets the second and the third entries in the global offset table to special values.
+ * When first creating the memory image of the program, the dynamic linker sets the second and the third entries in the ``.got.plt`` table to special values.
 The steps below explain more about these values.